tcboni/decoder-tool/README.md

 - **Auto-detect** — paste an encoded string and the tool picks the right algorithm.
 - **Shareable URLs** — the Share button copies a link that restores your input on the other end.
 - **Persistent state** — your last input is restored on page reload via `localStorage`.
-- **Dark, sleek UI** — fills the viewport, keyboard-friendly, copy/paste/clear in each pane.
+- **Worksheet UI** — a paper-and-typewriter "cryptanalysis worksheet" look; fills the viewport, keyboard-friendly, copy/paste/clear in each pane.

 ## Supported algorithms